matteyeux/dotfiles/README.md

 Run : `sudo apt install fonts-font-awesome numlockx thunar compton rofi feh i3 i3blocks polybar` To apply rofi theme : `xrdb ~/.Xresources`

+You can install a different theme, such as the parrot one (available as a deb file in this repo), mais sure to install `lxappearance`.

 ### Special thanks
 - [alexmjd](https://github.com/alexmjd)